 Lake Country Optometry Eye Clinic and Mask Fog, Optometry, Eye Health in Lake Country, British Columbia

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
-If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
+If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic Eye Exam, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Lake Country eye doctor has prepared the following answers to your questions about eye disease.

 Use Your Glasses To Seal the Top of Your Mask

 This method works best with large, thick eyewear frames.
 By pulling your mask up higher on your nose and placing the lower part of your eyeglasses on the mask, you can get a snug fit that blocks your warm breath from escaping upward toward your eyewear.

 Tape Your Mask to Your Face

 You can always use tape to secure your mask across the bridge of your nose and the top of your cheeks.
 Use easy-to-remove tape, including adhesive, medical, or athletic.
 Just be sure to stay away from duct tape.